Skip to main content

 Between 600 and 800 million years ago—a period of time geologists call the Neoproterozoic—evidence suggests the Earth underwent an ice age so cold that ice sheets not only capped the polar latitudes, but may have extended all the way to sea level near the equator.
 Reflecting ever more sunlight back into space as they expanded, the ice sheets cooled the climate and reinforced their own growth.
 Obviously, the Earth didn’t remain stuck in the freezer, so how did the planet thaw?

 Even while ice sheets covered more and more of Earth’s surface, tectonic plates continued to drift and collide, so volcanic activity also continued.
 Volcanoes emit the greenhouse gas carbon dioxide.
-In our current, mostly ice-free world, the natural weathering of silicate rock by rainfall consumes carbon dioxide over geologic time scales.
-During the frigid conditions of the Neoproterozoic, rainfall became rare.
-With volcanoes churning out carbon dioxide and little or no rainfall to weather rocks and consume the greenhouse gas, temperatures climbed.
+At various times in Earth’s history, continental-scale expanses of magma—known as large igneous provinces—may have released much greater quantities of greenhouse gases than today’s volcanoes.
+In our current, mostly ice-free world, the natural weathering of silicate rock by rainfall consumes carbon dioxide over geologic time scales of tens to hundreds of thousands of years.
+During the frigid conditions of the Neoproterozoic, rainfall became rare, and most rocks were covered with ice.
+With seismic activity churning out carbon dioxide and little or no rainfall to weather rocks and consume the greenhouse gas, temperatures climbed, unabated.
+Remarkably, our planet may have experienced some of its hottest temperatures sandwiched between some of its coldest temperatures.

 What evidence do scientists have that all this actually happened some 700 million years ago?
 Some of the best evidence is "cap carbonates" lying directly over Neoproterozoic-age glacial deposits.
 Cap carbonates—layers of calcium-rich rock such as limestone—only form in warm water.